 "The original Black Lives Matter movement was founded by these three wonderful women (L to R): Opal Tometi, Alicia Garza & Patrisse Khan-Cullors.
 When they decided to take a stand in 2013 and shed light on the racial profiling and immense social injustice that black POC are experiencing, they changed the whole activism game.
 Visit their website https://blacklivesmatter.com/ for information on these ladies, herstory and the latest updates on BLM."

 This link will bring you to People Magazine where they followed George Floyd's brother, Terrence Floyd, to Georges murder scene.
 Once you finish that, keep scrolling to read about George Floyd's death.

 Rachel Ricketts - provides online courses and lots of other content!
-I was recommended Spiritual Activism 101.
+I took Spiritual Activism 101.